-Fab CBD claims their topical CBD cream is an effective topical suitable for both skincare and pain relief.
-It has a concentration of 10 mg CBD per ml, a medium-level potency that’s great for most purposes, for a total of 600 mg of full-spectrum CBD in a 2 oz container.
+Fab CBD’s cream has a concentration of 10 mg CBD per ml, a medium-level potency that’s great for most purposes, for a total of 600 mg of full-spectrum CBD in a 2 oz container.

-The cream also contains other natural ingredients beneficial to the skin, such as aloe vera, cocoa butter, and chamomile.
+The cream also contains other natural skincare ingredients, such as aloe vera, cocoa butter, and chamomile.
 It comes with a subtle, pleasant blood orange scent.
 The cream is priced at $49, or $0.08 per mg of CBD, which is cheaper than average for CBD creams.

 CBDfx’s CBD cream is another top-notch choice.
-The company claim their broad-spectrum topical works great to soothe and moisturize the skin and also contains willow bark and menthol — two natural pain relievers.
+This topical contains broad-spectrum hemp extract alongside willow bark and menthol — two compounds used for pain relief.